 Q. Where did the name 'Silent Riders' come from?

-A. Since law & order was often scarce on the frontier, citizens often formed "Vigilance Committees" to keep an eye on the community and deal with problems and crime.
-When a problem arose, the Silent Riders would mount up and discreetly spread the word to other members that help was needed.
-Using this approach, members could remain largely anonymous to the general public and not cause a panic.
+A. Since law & order was often scarce on the frontier, citizens would form "Vigilance Committees" to keep an eye on the community and deal with crime.
+When a problem arose, the Silent Riders would discreetly spread the word to other members that help was needed.
+Using this approach, members could remain largely anonymous to the general public.